codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 1. Log in to App Store Connect and navigate to **Users and Access > Keys**.
 2. Click on the + sign to generate a new API key.
 3. Enter the name for the key and select an access level.
-For App Store Connect publishing the key needs to have `App Manager` permissions.
+For App Store Connect publishing, the key needs to have `App Manager` permissions.
 Read more about Apple Developer Program role permissions [here](https://help.apple.com/app-store-connect/#/deve5f9a89d7).
 4. Click **Generate**.
-5. As soon as the key is generated, you can see it added in the list of active keys.
+5. As soon as the key is generated, you can see it added to the active keys list.
 Click **Download API Key** to save the private key for later.
 Note that the key can only be downloaded once.

 {{<notebox >}}
-Take note of the **Issuer ID** above the table of active keys as well as the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
+Take note of the **Issuer ID** above the table of active keys and the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
 {{</notebox>}}

 ### Step 2.
 Connecting the Apple Developer Portal integration for your team/account